Crime & conflict

 Share

-In 2025, northern has experienced a significant escalation in violence attributed to Jama’a Nusrat ul-Islam wa al-Muslimin (JNIM), an al-Qaeda affiliate operating in the Sahel region.
-According to Togo’s Foreign Minister Robert Dussey, the group has conducted 15 attacks in the area, resulting in the of 54 civilians and eight soldiers.
+In 2025, northern Togo has experienced a significant escalation in violence attributed to Jama’a Nusrat ul-Islam wa al-Muslimin (JNIM), an al-Qaeda affiliate operating in the Sahel region.
+According to Togo’s Foreign Minister Robert Dussey, the group has conducted 15 attacks in the area, resulting in the deaths of 54 civilians and eight soldiers.

 The increasing frequency and intensity of JNIM’s attacks in Togo highlight the broader instability in the Sahel region.
-The group’s shift from rural guerrilla warfare to targeting urban centers indicates a strategic to Islamic rule across the Sahel and into coastal West Africa.
+The group’s shift from rural guerrilla warfare to targeting urban centers indicates a strategic move to establish Islamic rule across the Sahel and into coastal West Africa.
 Analysts have noted the group’s use of more sophisticated tactics, including anti-aircraft weapons and drones, and its expanding territorial control and influence over local communities.

-The situation in Togo reflects a broader regional challenge, as like Mali, Niger, and Burkina Faso face increasing threats from jihadist groups.
+The situation in Togo reflects a broader regional challenge, as countries like Mali, Niger, and Burkina Faso face increasing threats from jihadist groups.
 The spread of violence into coastal West African nations like Togo poses heightened risks for countries with weaker counterterrorism infrastructure.

 Share